-Add them to desserts and salads and even to main dishes as well.
+Add them to desserts like this apple crisp recipe, salads, and even to main dishes like this bratwurst skillet recipe.

 What makes whole grains better than refined grains is that they can help in lowering the LDL levels in your body.
 Many studies have shown that you can lower your risk for heart disease by at least 22% if you eat whole grains daily.

 Those suffering from high blood pressure should eat whole grains regularly because it can reduce systolic blood pressure.

 Grapes contain nutrients that can reduce the damage in your heart muscles brought about by a high sodium diet.
 They can also reduce your LDL levels and lower your blood pressure.